Overview

 Throughout the year, it rains on average 5.86 days per month, which is below average for an Italian province.

-During the autumn and winter season, there are usually 0.06 days per month with fog and 0 cold days per month with perceived temperatures below 3°C.
+During the autumn and winter season, there are usually 0.06 days per month with fog and 0 cold days per month with perceived temperatures below 3ยฐC.
+In the summer, there are on average 27.77 hot days per month with perceived temperatures above 30ยฐC.

 Overall, Agrigento is cheap compared to other Italian provinces.